aymanLM7/LisaSheetPrediction/README.md

         <number_of_questions>: represents how many questions the script should work on during that run.
         <model1>,<model2>,<model3>,...: represent the list (which can eventually contain only one) of models that you want to compare.

-Note:
+**Note:**
+      - The models need to be an exact copy of their ID on GroqCloud.

-      If you pass only one model in the arguments, the script will only print out the performance rather than generating an unnecessary graph.
+      - If you pass only one model in the arguments, the script will only print out the performance rather than generating an unnecessary graph.
-      The script also computes Rank A and Rank B accuracies, which can be found in the generated file: sheet_accuracies.txt.
+      - The script also computes Rank A and Rank B accuracies, which can be found in the generated file: `sheet_accuracies.txt`.

 ### `results-withCorrections.csv`
 This file contains the learning objective to Knowledge Item mapping, which was verified by a medical field expert (Olivier).
 The initial mapping before the verification is in the file: `results.csv`.